SkylineCommunications/dataminer-docs/connector-help/connector_help/SeaChange_Spot_SDB.md

 ### Task Manager

 This page displays the **Task Manager** for this server.
-It contains **process identifiers, CPU and memory data.** By default, the driver will not remove deleted processes from the table.
+It contains **process identifiers, CPU and memory data.** By default, the connector will not remove deleted processes from the table.
 However, you can change this by toggling the **Auto Clear button**.

 ### Service List